3024 Human Health Building

 - Requirements for recommendations:

 - Professional statement of 500 to 1,000 words.
-The statement should focus on career goals after completion of the program, how recent clinical experiences have prepared them for advanced practice role, and plans for professional development.
+The professional statement should focus on the applicant’s career goals after completion of the program; how recent clinical experiences have prepared them for advanced practice role; and plans for professional development.
 The professional statement will be evaluated on content and appropriate use of grammar, style, spelling and rhetoric.

 - Proof of BLS and ACLS certification.

-- Applicants for admission to the Post-Master’s Graduate Certificate: Nurse Anesthesia program must have completed a Master of Science in Nursing degree with an overall cumulative grade-point average of 3.0 or above from an institution accredited by the National League for Nursing or the Commission on Collegiate Nursing Education.
+- Applicants for admission to the Master of Science in Nursing program must have completed a Bachelor of Science in Nursing degree with an overall undergraduate cumulative grade point average of 3.0 or above from an institution accredited by the National League for Nursing or the Commission on Collegiate Nursing Education.

 - Proof of current unrestricted Registered Nurse License in the United States or its territories.

 - Applicants must have completed an undergraduate physical assessment course.

 - Undergraduate physiology and pathophysiology courses must be within seven years of applying to the program.
 Undergraduate anatomy, pharmacology and either organic chemistry or biochemistry must be within 10 years of applying to the program.
 Grades in each of these courses must be at or above a 3.0.